molmodcs/PyDockStats/README.md

 ## Acknowledgments

 This program is used for evaluating and classifying the results from virtual screening.
-If you want to know more deeply how it works, check the [paper](https://doi.org/10.1186/s13321-015-0100-8) which the program is based on}.
+If you want to know more deeply how it works, check the [paper](https://doi.org/10.1186/s13321-015-0100-8) which the program is based on.

 ## References